Gabriel-Dalton/EcoQR/README.md

 3. **Generate a QR Code**:
    - Enter the text or URL in the input field.
+   - Customize the QR code with your preferred color, size, and error correction level.
    - Click on "Generate QR Code".
-   - Your QR code will be generated and displayed.
+   - Your QR code will be displayed in a popup, where you can download it in PNG, JPEG, or SVG format.

 ## Sustainability Focus
 EcoQR is not just about generating QR codes; it's about doing so in a way that is conscious of our environmental impact.
 Here's how we incorporate sustainability: